Your directors have pleasure in presenting the 32nd annual report together

 SUBSIDIARY COMPANIES AND THEIR ACCOUNTS

-operations of business processes and supported the dealerships in enhancing
+operations of business processes and supported the dealerships in enhancing the sale of

-of new cars and has made significant contribution towards enhancing dealers
+exchange and has made significant contribution towards enhancing dealers' profitability.

-In terms of the general circular dated 8th February 2011 issued by Government of India, Ministry of Corporate Affairs, copy of the balance sheets, profit & loss
+In terms of the general circular dated 8th February 2011 issued by the

+Government of India, Ministry of Corporate Affairs, the balance sheets, profit & loss

-accounts, reports of the board of directors and auditors of the subsidiary companies have not been
+accounts, reports of the board of directors and auditors of the subsidiary companies have

 companies and the related detailed information shall be made available to shareholders of